Exploring Exponential Runge-Kutta Methods: A Survey: Examples

 Rb2 exhibits significantly better stability characteristics than RK2: it maintains reasonable accuracy for step sizes up to $h = 0.01$, with errors remaining on the order of $10^0$.

 ExpRK2 demonstrates superior accuracy for most step sizes up to $h = 0.01$, particularly excelling at moderate step sizes where it maintains errors significantly lower than the other methods.
 For $h = 5 \times 10^{-4}$ and $h = 1 \times 10^{-3}$, ExpRK2 shows errors approximately an order of magnitude smaller than both RK2 and Rb2, despite not being designed so as to capture stiffness phenomena caused by the \emph{nonlinear} terms.
 However, for larger step sizes ($h \geq 0.05$), the errors increase substantially, exceeding the error of Rb2 at these larger step sizes.
+ExpRK4 exhibits similar behavior, in that it provides more accurate results for the intermediate step sizes.
+However, the difference in this case is not as significant.

-Regarding computational efficiency, the picture is quite different from the previous analysis.
-RK2 is consistently the fastest method across all step sizes, with computation times decreasing from approximately $0.11$ seconds at $h = 0.0001$ to just $0.00003$ seconds at $h = 0.1$.
-The Rosenbrock method occupies an intermediate position, with computation times ranging from $1.04$ seconds to $0.00146$ seconds.
-Notably, ExpRK2 emerges as the most computationally intensive method by a substantial margin, requiring $21.44$ seconds for the smallest step size and $0.033$ seconds for the largest one.
-This represents a substantial computational overhead compared to the other methods, over 20 times slower than Rb2 for the smallest step size.
+Regarding computational efficiency, across all step sizes small enough for RK2 to obtain a solution, RK2 is the fastest method.
+ExpRK2 occupies an intermediate position, with computation times around 3 times higher than RK2 for a given (relative) error.
+Rb2 emerges as the most computationally intensive method, requiring instead around 10 times the time required by RK2 for a given error.
+Among the methods of order 4, the classical RK is the fastest again, but the exponential method ExpRK4 is faster than the Rosenbrock method of the same order for intermediate step sizes.
+In any case, the difference among the three methods in terms of performance is not as significant as within the methods of order 2.

 \paragraph{\bf Final considerations}